Developers Who Use Spaces Make More Money Than Those Who Use Tabs

 I work at a company for which the above would be correct, but I'm not a programmer so I don't know if programming positions are similar (increases in pay with seniority while maintaining job title).

+Close, but I doubt it has much to do with Webkit.
+Tabs work great for projects with one developer.
+Tabs generally seem to turn into a cluster fuck when there's any kind of diversity in the team.
+Large tech companies means large teams.
+Tabs mean war in big teams.

-Alternate interpretation of the data (Score:2)
+Alternate interpretation of the data (Score:5, Informative)

 Re: (Score:2)